 In 2018 he won silver in the U23 elite race at the ITU World Championships on the Gold Coast.

-Sam took gold at the 2019 Tartu ETU Triathlon European Cup and Baltic Championships in July.
+Sam took gold at the 2019 Tartu ETU Triathlon European Cup and Baltic Championships in July, as well as the Karlovy Vary ITU Triathlon World Cup.
 He also won silver at the Kazan ETU Sprint Triathlon European Championships.

 Sam is originally from York, but now lives and trains in Leeds, where he is part of the Leeds Triathlon Centre and coached by Liam O'Neill.
 He's studying Sport and Exercise science at the University of Leeds.